digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/domains/fabric.rst

 1. A Fabric ledger with 2 peers and one orderer node.
 2. Two Canton Sequencer nodes that interact with the Fabric ledger.
-3. A Canton process running a Canton domain manager, a mediator, and 2 participants.
+3. A Canton process running a Canton synchronizer manager, a mediator, and 2 participants.
 The configuration for this Canton process is in ``config/canton/demo.conf``

 Once the script has finished setting up (you should see the ``canton`` service print "Successfully initialized Canton-on-Fabric" together with the Canton console startup message), you will be able to interact with the two participants using the config at ``config/remote/demo.conf``.